jim-works/RecursiaOld/README.md

 - Currently structures do not properly mesh, so sometimes (quite often) you'll see trees with holes in them.
 - The game crashes if the player dies.
 Skill issue
+- Godot 4.0 has a bug where viewport textures do not work in release builds, so healthbars will look weird.

 # Future Plans